 Ukraine's oldest beer brewery was founded in Lviv in 1715.
 Monks were allowed to build a brewery in Lviv suburbs where "own good" beer is still being made.
 During the Austria-Hungary period, businessman Robert Doms, being guided by the world trends of the time, introduced technologies which revolutionized beer brewing.
 He was among the first to set up production the way the most advanced European brewers did then.
 During the Soviet era, it was one of the largest beer makers of the Ukrainian SSR, selling under the Kolos brand.
 The beer it produced was clearly popular judging by paper labels with international marks of the Soviet Aeroflot airline and merchant maritime transport agency, which no other Soviet beer had.

 The city's beer history museum Lvivarnya was recently opened on the premises of the Lviv brewery.
 Let us start your introduction to Lviv beer with this place because here you can taste it and learn a lot of interesting stuff about the brewing history.
-Lvivarnya is one of the most advanced museums in Ukraine.
+Lvivarnya is one of the most advanced museums in Ukraine and Lviv - moreover, it has a bar!
 Because it is interactive, every visitor can put on a brewer's hat and immerse themselves in the history of brewing.
 You can touch everything and take pictures.

 Pravda Beer Theater

 Choven is Lviv's first multitap pub, offering 16 types of Ukrainian craft beer.
+It is considered one of the best craft beer pubs in Lviv.
 Even the most discerning beer connoisseurs will be impressed by Choven's selection.
 To prevent an avalanche of questions, the beer menu gives a very detailed description of every option: strength, bitterness, color and taste nuances.
 Choven updates its beer menu with new brands every week.
 Keep track of new beer on tap by joining the pub's closed Facebook group.

 Poshta na Drukarskiy